-For instructions on how to enable driver support tasks on jobs, see API calls for managing masking job driver support tasks. (see page 738)
+For instructions on how to enable driver support tasks on jobs, see API calls for managing masking job driver support tasks. (see page 758)

-- 1. Primary Key constraints are not disabled. - 2.
-Unique Constraints/Indexes are not disabled. - 3.
-Clustered Column store Indexes are not dropped.
+- · Primary Key constraints are not disabled. - · Unique Constraints/Indexes are not disabled. - · Clustered Column store Indexes are not dropped. - · Functional Indexes are not dropped. - As before, constraints are dropped on all columns of the table(s) included in the job ruleset.